lizaodawn/IMMARKUS-wiki-clone/t_06-Recording-Metadata.md

-# Recording Metadata
-## Recording Folder Metadata in the Image Gallery
+# Recording Folder Metadata in the Image Gallery

 After you have defined your metadata schemas, you can fill out metadata for the folders and the images in the Image Gallery.